-The MP-20x can be managed from the Web interface (with HTTP/HTTPS) and CLI (with Telnet/SSH).
+The MP-20x can be managed from the Web interface (with HTTP/HTTPS), CLI (with Telnet/SSH) and also with SNMP.

 13.4.4 Allow Incoming WAN ICMP Echo Request over IPv6

 For diagnostic purposes, incoming ICMPv6 echo requests can be activated.
 This is disabled by default.